 Tea For Digestion

 You might have come across "weight loss tea" before.
 While we won't claim that some magical tea will help you lose weight at lightning speed, we would like to shine a light on a fermented tea from China.
 Pu-erh, which is a Chinese fermented tea, is ideal for digestion.
-The enzymes help to wake up the stomach, body, and mind gently.
+Its enzymes gently wake up the stomach, body, and mind.
 Naturally, improving digestion is one step that helps us lose weight.
 Read more.

 Tea For Nausea